 At the moment, Oodi focuses on building functionality for tagging assets.
 Tagging allows customers to organize and search for assets more efficiently.
 In the future, they will also be able to analyze asset content and performance in the reporting tool.
 “In the future we hope to also automate tagging with AI,” Hugo says.
 After the tagging project is done and dusted, team Oodi will reconsider its focus.
 “It will be exciting to explore new projects and plan our roadmap further,” Hugo says.
 “The team will have a say in what projects we’ll focus on in the future.”

-Oodi is currently looking for a fullstack engineer who would be on the more senior side and have experience in building robust and scalable web backends with Rails or other modern technologies.
-“Fluency with current front-end development technologies like React and TypeScript would be good, too,” Hugo says.
+Oodi is currently looking for a frontend-focused fullstack engineer fluent in current front-end development technologies like React and TypeScript.
+“Experience in building robust and scalable web backends with Rails or other modern technologies would be helpful, too," Hugo says.
 “We don’t expect everyone to master all the technologies we use, though.
 It’s more important to have a self-starting attitude and to be able to orient yourself on the backlog on your own.
 Good communications skills are a bonus, we’re a pretty talkative team.”

 Learn more about how developers work at Smartly.io.